Big Bay Boom

-Big Bay Boom is an annual Independence Day fireworks display in San Diego, California.
+The Big Bay Boom is an annual Independence Day fireworks display in San Diego, California.
 The event has been put on since 2001.
 It is claimed to be one of the largest annual fireworks displays in the United States.
-It is "one of the most logistically complex displays in the world;" from 2010 through 2012 it spanned 14 miles and five locations.
+It is "one of the most logistically complex displays in the world"; from 2010 through 2012 it spanned 14 miles and five locations.
 The primary sponsor is the Port of San Diego.
-Since 2014 the fireworks are presented by Pyro Spectaculars by Souza, which acquired former presenter San Diego Fireworks.
-Half a million people congregate on the shores of San Diego Bay to watch the show.
+Since 2014, the fireworks are presented by Pyro Spectaculars, which acquired former presenter San Diego Fireworks.
+Each year, roughly half a million people congregate on the shores of San Diego Bay to watch the show.

 History

 For many years there has been a fireworks display over San Diego Bay from the city of Coronado, California.
-Sandy Purdon, a marina owner and former president of the Port Tenants Association, got the idea to do a similar but bigger fireworks show from the San Diego side of the Bay.
+Sandy Purdon, a marina owner and former president of the Port Tenants Association, got the idea to do a similar but larger fireworks show from the San Diego side of the bay.
 He recruited financial support from other bayside business owners and brought the Port of San Diego on board with financial and in-kind support.
 The first display in 2001 involved fireworks from two barges in San Diego Bay.
 The event grew to involve three barges in 2004 and four barges in 2005.
 In 2010 the Imperial Beach pier was added as a fifth location.
 However, in 2013 the city of Imperial Beach withdrew from participation, leaving the four Bay locations.

-2020 saw the officials scrap the show caused by the COVID-19 pandemic.
+2020 saw the officials scrap the show due to the COVID-19 pandemic.
 A TV special was aired in its place.